-When we got to the gate, the security guard firmly stopped us, looked over Doc and directly at me like she was eying my light skin color, and with inquisitive raised eye brows, asked what we were doing on campus this evening.
-Doc lowered her voice, tipped her black leather cap forward, stared the security down, and said in an authoritative, low-country accent, “We be going in.
+When we got to the gate, the security guard stopped us firmly, looked over Doc and directly at me as she eyed my light skin color, and with inquisitively raised eyebrows, asked what we were doing on campus this evening.
+Doc lowered her voice, tipped her black leather cap forward, stared the security guard down, and said in an authoritative, low-country accent, “We be going in.
 We be back.”
 That security guard took a step back, and replied in a submissive tone, “Yes, Ma’am.”
 And waved us through.

-Once we were inside, access to all the places were easily accessed.
-The Claflin campus had a good feel to it, a family feel.
+Once we were inside, entrance to all the places we needed to be were easily accessed.
+The Claflin campus had a good “feel” to it, it felt like family.

-As we slowly drove through the campus, Dr. Woodburn explained to me about how her family had been really connected with both Claflin and SC State, both are predominately black.
-SC State was the campus adjacent to Claflin and only separated with a brick wall.
+As we drove slowly through the campus, Dr. Woodburn explained to me that her family had been really connected with both Claflin and SC State University, both are predominately black.
+SC State was the campus adjacent to Claflin and only separated by a brick wall.
 She explained that her family had built the chapel on Claflin.
 Her parents both graduated from SC State.

 In the 1980’s, she told me about being a student during a racial protest that had been hidden by the news, which was named the Orangeburg Massacre.
-Her roommate’s boyfriend was one of the young men murdered that fateful night.
+Her roommate’s boyfriend was one of the

-We continued to drive as many students milled around the low lit walkways, but many were also at the Gala.
+We continued to drive as many students milled around the low-lit walkways, but many students were also at the Gala.
 The sun had fully set, and darkness blanketed the campus.

-As we pulled up to where the student center was and into the parking area, I heard, “It’s right in front of you,” which after we parked was to the right, and we walked down a path between buildings.
+As we pulled up to the student center and into the parking area, I heard, “It’s right in front of you.”
+After we parked, the straight in front of us was now to our right.We walked down a path between the buildings.

-We swiftly walked over to a short-cut, grassy area between the buildings, and immediately, I saw two palmetto trees.
+We swiftly walked over to a short cut, grassy area between the buildings, and immediately, I saw two palmetto trees.
 One was a very large, old tree, and I clearly heard, “That’s it.
-Pray at that tree.”
+Pray at that tree!”

-I pointed it out to Dr. Woodburn, but then she expressed that she wanted us to walk around the lawn because there were many more trees ahead.
-So, we walked around a bit, and she told me more about the campus, but as we circled around several other trees, I consistently heard that the palmetto was the tree, so we rounded an old oak tree and headed back to the center of the lawn.
+I pointed it out to Dr. Woodburn.She however, expressed that she wanted us to walk around the lawn because she knew there were many more trees ahead.
+So, we walked further, and she told me more about the campus.
+We circled around several other trees, but I continued to hear that the first large palmetto was the correct tree.
+I said as much, so we rounded an old oak tree and headed back to the center of the lawn.

-The huge Palmetto, our state tree, stately stood with its palm branches drooping to the ground like a sheltering umbrella ready to withstand any storm.
+The huge Palmetto, our state tree, stood regally with its palm branches arching down to the ground like a sheltering umbrella ready to withstand any storm.

 Standing directly on either side of the tree, we both placed our hands on the course bark.
-I was expecting to see lots of things about slavery and pain, but all I heard was the word, “hospitality”, and all I saw was the black family unit.
+I was expecting to see lots of things about slavery and pain, but what I heard was the word, “HOSPITALITY,” and what I saw was the black family unit.
 They were very close knit and very welcoming.
 I saw the strength and the hospitality of the black family.
-I didn’t exactly know how to pray into that, so I asked and was led to bless those attributes, and in the courts of heaven I asked for anything that would come against those things to be dealt with through the blood of Jesus.
-I asked for the the blood of Jesus to be applied to the families of black South Carolinians, and then, I prayed that the families units would be blessed with healing and good relationships between the husbands and wives and children.
+I didn’t know exactly how to pray into that, so I asked the Father and was led to bless those attributes, and in the courts of heaven I asked for anything that would come against those things to be dealt with through the blood of Jesus!
+I asked for the blood of Jesus to be applied to the families of black South Carolinians, and then, I prayed that the family units would be blessed with healing and good relationships between the husbands and wives and their children.